izzy2lost/UnrealEngineUWP/Engine/Source/Programs/Horde/Docs/Deployment/Server.md

 In order to separate lighter request traffic from heavier background operations, the Horde server can be configured to run in different RunModes.
 You can configure these via the [RunMode](ServerSettings.md) setting.

-### Authentication
+### Authorization

 Horde supports [OpenID Connect (OIDC)](https://openid.net/developers/how-connect-works/) for authentication using an external identity provider.
 OIDC is a widely used auth standard, and Okta, AWS, Azure, Google, Facebook, and many others implement identity providers compatible with it.

+The [Getting Started > Authorization](../Tutorials/Authorization.md) page explains how to configure Horde's internal account system and OIDC provider.

-The following settings in [Server.json](ServerSettings.md) are required to configure an OIDC provider:
+The following settings in [Server.json](ServerSettings.md) are required to configure an external OIDC provider:

 * `AuthMethod`: Set this to `OpenIdConnect`.
 * `OidcAuthority`: URL of the OIDC authority.
 You can check the URL specified here is correct by navigating to